-As of December 31, 2010, Charter and its indirect corporate subsidiaries had approximately \$6.9 billion of federal tax net operating and capital loss carryforwards, resulting in a gross deferred tax asset of approximately \$2.4 billion, expiring in the years 2014 through 2030.
+As of December 31, 2011, Charter and its indirect corporate subsidiaries had approximately \$7.4 billion of federal tax net operating and capital loss carryforwards, resulting in a gross deferred tax asset of approximately \$2.6 billion, expiring in the years 2014 through 2031.
 These losses arose from the operations of Charter Holdco and its subsidiaries.
-In addition, as of December 31, 2010, Charter and its indirect corporate subsidiaries had state tax net operating and capital loss carryforwards, resulting in a gross deferred tax asset (net of federal tax benefit) of approximately \$228 million, generally expiring in years 2011 through 2030.
+In addition, as of December 31, 2011, Charter and its indirect corporate subsidiaries had state tax net operating and capital loss carryforwards, resulting in a gross deferred tax asset (net of federal tax benefit) of approximately \$252 million, generally expiring in years 2012 through 2031.
 Due to uncertainties in projected future taxable income, valuation allowances have been established against the gross deferred tax assets for book accounting purposes, except for future taxable income that will result from the reversal of existing temporary differences for which deferred tax liabilities are recognized.
 Such tax loss carryforwards can accumulate and be used to offset Charter's future taxable income.

 The consummation of the Plan generated an "ownership change" as defined in Section 382 of the Code.
-As a result, Charter is subject to limitation on the use of a majority of its tax loss carryforwards.
+As a result, Charter is subject to limitation on the use of approximately 65% of its tax loss carryforwards.
 Further, Charter's net operating loss carryforwards have been reduced by the amount of the cancellation of debt income resulting from the Plan that was allocable to Charter.
 The limitation on Charter's ability to use its tax loss carryforwards, in conjunction with the loss expiration provisions, could reduce its ability to use a portion of Charter's tax loss carryforwards to offset future taxable income, which could result in Charter being required to make material cash tax payments.
 Charter's ability to make such income tax payments, if any, will depend at such time on its liquidity or its receipt of payments or distributions from its subsidiaries, including us.

-As of December 31, 2010, \$1.3 billion of federal tax loss carryforwards are unrestricted and available for Charter's immediate use, while approximately \$5.6 billion of federal tax loss carryforwards are still subject to Section 382 restrictions.
-Pursuant to these restrictions, an aggregate of \$2.1 billion, in varying amounts from 2011 to 2014, and an additional \$176 million annually over each of the next 18 years of federal tax loss carryforwards, should become unrestricted and available for Charter's use.
+As of December 31, 2011, \$2.6 billion of federal tax loss carryforwards are unrestricted and available for Charter's immediate use, while approximately \$4.8 billion of federal tax loss carryforwards are still subject to Section 382 and other restrictions.
+Pursuant to these restrictions, an aggregate of \$1.5 billion, in varying amounts from 2012 to 2014, and an additional \$176 million annually over each of the next 17 years of federal tax loss carryforwards, should become unrestricted and available for Charter's use.
 Both Charter's indirect corporate subsidiary and state tax loss carryforwards are subject to similar but varying restrictions.